User-Centered Design

 Insights from analyzing the data you've gathered will help you identify the key problems and opportunities your design should address.
 Questions you'll want to answer during this phase include:

-• What user needs, behaviors and pain points have you identified?
+• What user needs, behaviors, and pain points have you identified?

 • What are the main tasks users want to accomplish on your site and/or pages?